Marquess of Londonderry: History

 He was succeeded by his son, the 7th Marquess, who was also a Conservative politician.
 He had a career in both Irish and British politics but is best known for his role as Secretary of State for Air from 1931 to 1935.
 Lord Londonderry subsequently gained notoriety for his informal diplomatic contacts with senior members of the German government.
-He made six visits to Nazi Germany between January 1936 and September 1938 meeting Adolf Hitler on a number of occasions and sympathising with some of his viewpoints.
-His wife Edith Vane-Tempest-Stewart, Marchioness of Londonderry, was an influential society hostess remembered for her close friendship with Ramsay MacDonald.
+He made six visits to Nazi Germany between January 1936 and September 1938, meeting Adolf Hitler on a number of occasions and sympathising with some of his viewpoints.
+His wife Edith Vane-Tempest-Stewart, Marchioness of Londonderry, was an influential society hostess; she is remembered for her close friendship with Ramsay MacDonald.
 Lord Londonderry was succeeded by his son, the 8th Marquess.
 He represented County Down in the House of Commons as a Conservative from 1931 to 1945.

 The heir apparent to the marquessate is styled Viscount Castlereagh, although the Marquess is also the Earl Vane, and the heir apparent's heir apparent, when such exists, is styled Lord Stewart.

 Between 1823 and 1854 and between 1872 and 1999, the Marquesses of Londonderry sat in the House of Lords as The Earl Vane.
 Between 1822 and 1823 and between 1854 and 1872, they sat as The Lord Stewart.

 Residences

-The principal family seats were Mount Stewart, near Newtownards, County Down, Northern Ireland, and the Wynyard Park estate in County Durham.
+The principal family seats were Mount Stewart, near Newtownards in County Down, Northern Ireland, and the Wynyard Park estate in County Durham.
 Other properties included Seaham Hall in County Durham, as well as Londonderry House on Park Lane in London (where the Londonderry Hotel was later located), and Plas Machynlleth in mid-Wales.